Migration in an Age of Movement

 5. Strengthen Social Cohesion and Change Narratives

 Changemakers focused on how governments at all levels could actively foster social cohesion and combat misinformation about migrants.
-Public education campaigns can highlight immigrants’ economic contributions and counter myths, using rigorous data to replace fear with facts (World Bank 2023).
+Public education campaigns can highlight immigrants’ economic contributions and counter myths, using rigorous data to replace fear with facts (World Bank, 2023).
 At the same time, changemakers cautioned against any narratives that reduce migrants to solely economic units, and to instead emphasize shared humanity and civic inclusion.
-Encouraging contact and interaction between immigrants and native-born residents (through community programs, schools, and workplaces) helps break down stereotypes and boost integration.
-Over the next decade, changing the narrative to one opportunity and shared responsibility is seen as pivotal.
-Societies that embrace change and uphold equal treatment are more likely to harness the full benefits of migration and experience less social friction (Organisation for Economic Co-operation and Development 2022).
+Encouraging contact and interaction between immigrants and native-born residents through community programs, schools, and workplaces helps break down stereotypes and boost integration.
+Over the next decade, changing the narrative to opportunity and shared responsibility is seen as pivotal.
+Societies that embrace change and uphold equal treatment are more likely to harness the full benefits of migration and experience less social friction (Organization for Economic Co-operation and Development, 2022).
 Social cohesion and narrative-making around migrants is not just a “moral “imperative but a pragmatic strategy to ensure that migration contributes to social stability and mutual prosperity.

 Conclusion